itsapi/pycraft/README.md

 A number of items are only obtainable through crafting them using the crafting system.
 Items that you can craft with the items in your inventory will automatically show up in the crafting grid.
-Press `C` to toggle your selection between inventory and crafting grid, press `I` to craft the currently selected item.
+Press <kbd>C</kbd> to toggle your selection between inventory and crafting grid, press <kbd>I</kbd> to craft the currently selected item.

 #### Recipes: